Website icon Xpert.Digital

 4. Speed in decision-making processes

 These attributes enable startups to react agilely to market changes and quickly implement new ideas.
-It is often difficult for established SMEs to integrate these characteristics into their existing structures without jeopardizing the stability and efficiency that they have built up over the years.
+For established SMEs, it is often difficult to integrate these characteristics into their existing structures without jeopardizing the stability and efficiency they have built up over years.

 🏔️ The challenges for SMEs

-Medium-sized companies are often confronted with the following obstacles when it comes to implementing startup-like innovation processes:
+Medium-sized companies often face the following obstacles when it comes to implementing startup-like innovation processes:

-2. Established corporate culture that is skeptical about change
+2. Established corporate culture that is skeptical of change

 3. Focus on existing products and services

-4. Risk aversion due to greater financial responsibility
+4. Risk aversion due to higher financial responsibility

-These factors can significantly limit the ability of SMEs to innovate and adapt.
+These factors can significantly limit the innovative capacity and adaptability of SMEs.
 Nevertheless, it is essential for these companies to find innovative solutions in order to survive in the increasingly competitive market environment.

-🧠 The tricky solution approach: External innovation with internal integration
+🧠 The ingenious solution: External innovation with internal integration

 A promising strategy for SMEs is to outsource part of their development activities to a separate, startup-like environment.
-This approach makes it possible to reap the benefits of the startup mentality without jeopardizing the core business.
-The basic idea can be divided into the following steps:
+This approach allows them to leverage the advantages of a startup mentality without jeopardizing their core business.
+The basic idea can be broken down into the following steps:

 1. Identification of innovation potential

-The SME analyzes its business areas and identifies areas with a high need for innovation.
+The SME analyzes its business areas and identifies fields with a high need for innovation.

-A separate team is formed for selected projects or business areas that operates outside of the existing corporate structures.
+For selected projects or business areas, a separate team is formed that operates outside the existing company structures.

-The outsourced team works with flat hierarchies, agile methods and a focus on fast innovation cycles.
+The outsourced team works with flat hierarchies, agile methods and a focus on rapid innovation cycles.

 4. Development and testing